EduardPershyn/testCase2/README.md

 Can take arbitrary array as long as its length is matched.
 Thus, anybody can become affiliate free of charge.
 2) With buyOwnerRole(address newAdmin) and ownerWithdraw(address to, uint256 amount) any
-affiliate with 10 ethers can become an owner and return spent ethers right afterward.
+affiliate with 10 ethers can become owner and return spent ethers right afterward.

 Medium Risk Findings
 1) Method payable(to).call without transaction status check.